-DILR Section is the easiest among all.
-The topics which are covered in Logical Reasoning Section are Seating Arrangements in both linear and Circular manner, Selection/Distribution based questions and Deductions based questions.
+DILR Section used to be the easiest among all, but the recent shift in difficulty has made this section tougher than usual.
+The topics which are covered in Logical Reasoning Section are Seating Arrangements in both linear and Circular manner, Selection/Distribution based questions and most importantly puzzles (Miscellaneous sets).
 These can be found out in Logical Reasoning Book of Arun Sharma.
-Don't go beyond LOD 1 Exercises as basic difficulty level is expected.
+One can practice LOD 1 and LOD 2 problems from the book.
+For puzzles, the best source to practice is previous year's CAT DILR section.
 The topics which are covered in Data Interpretation are Bar Charts, Pie Charts, Line Charts and Tables.
 Also, have a grip on percentage change/percentage points change calculations.
 Refer Arun Sharma Book for Data Interpretation and don't go beyond LOD 1 Exercises.

 Maths Section (25 Questions)

 This section looks scary to many because of the number and the kind of topics and sub-topics to be covered, but trust me, it is not.
 The overall difficulty for this section is more or less similar to JEE Mains and so is the course structure.
 Though most of the public forums suggest NCERT to prepare, but if you are aiming high in this section, then you need to understand the additional topics from JEE Mains even though the PGDBA syllabus is still a very small subset of JEE Mains Syllabus.
 One of the best source to prepare for this section is Unacademy JEE Live YouTube Series.
+When I prepared for PGDBA, it helped me immensely and I could score full marks in Maths Section.
+You won't need anything else if you watch these lectures.
 Links for the playlists are given below.

 Refer to the table below to find out which Lectures you need to watch from the aforementioned Playlists